PnJazz/Cuttleface/README.md

 - Dynamic visual feedback rendered in Unity.
 - TCP socket communication between Python and Unity.
 - State-based interaction logic for different user counts (1–6 users).
-- Manual override fallback mode for testing or any other scenarios (video recording).
+- Manual override mode for testing or any other scenarios (video recording).

 ### Project Structure
 ```plaintext